 Nowadays, it is not enough just to build a job search website.
 You need to cover other inner recruiting needs to meet the audience's demands.
 For example, you can find a unique value that will help your recruiters and job seekers streamline the process of hiring.

-Recruiters are willing to look through as many candidates as possible to minimize risks of bad hires that cost thousands of dollars.
-It is estimated that it is spent around $4,000 and 24 days on average per candidate for CV scanning, interviewing, and assessments.
+Recruiters are willing to look through as many candidates as possible to minimize the risks of bad hires that cost thousands of dollars.

 Here are some ideas of advanced features that can increase the value of your job board: